Go (programming language): Concurrency: goroutines and channels

 The Go language has built-in facilities, as well as library support, for writing concurrent programs.
 The runtime is asynchronous: program execution that performs, for example, a network read will be suspended until data is available to process, allowing other parts of the program to perform other work.
 This is built into the runtime and does not require any changes in program code.
 The go runtime also automatically schedules concurrent operations (goroutines) across multiple CPUs; this can achieve parallelism for a properly written program.

 The primary concurrency construct is the goroutine, a type of green thread.
 A function call prefixed with the go keyword starts a function in a new goroutine.
-The language specification does not specify how goroutines should be implemented, but current implementations multiplex a Go process's goroutines onto a smaller set of operating-system threads, similar to the scheduling performed in Erlang and Haskell's GHC runtime implementation.
+The language specification does not specify how goroutines should be implemented, but current implementations multiplex a Go process's goroutines onto a smaller set of operating-system threads, similar to the scheduling performed in Erlang and Haskell's Glasgow Haskell Compiler (GHC) runtime implementation.

 While a standard library package featuring most of the classical concurrency control structures (mutex locks, etc.) is available, idiomatic concurrent programs instead prefer channels, which send messages between goroutines.
 Optional buffers store messages in FIFO order and allow sending goroutines to proceed before their messages are received.

 Channels are typed, so that a channel of type chan T can only be used to transfer messages of type T. Special syntax is used to operate on them; <-ch is an expression that causes the executing goroutine to block until a value comes in over the channel ch, while ch <- x sends the value x (possibly blocking until another goroutine receives the value).
 The built-in switch-like select statement can be used to implement non-blocking communication on multiple channels; see below for an example.
 Go has a memory model describing how goroutines must use channels or other operations to safely share data.

 The existence of channels does not by itself set Go apart from actor model-style concurrent languages like Erlang, where messages are addressed directly to actors (corresponding to goroutines).
 In the actor model, channels are themselves actors, therefore addressing a channel just means to address an actor.
 The actor style can be simulated in Go by maintaining a one-to-one correspondence between goroutines and channels, but the language allows multiple goroutines to share a channel or a single goroutine to send and receive on multiple channels.

 From these tools one can build concurrent constructs like worker pools, pipelines (in which, say, a file is decompressed and parsed as it downloads), background calls with timeout, "fan-out" parallel calls to a set of services, and others.
 Channels have also found uses further from the usual notion of interprocess communication, like serving as a concurrency-safe list of recycled buffers, implementing coroutines (which helped inspire the name goroutine), and implementing iterators.